matomo-org/developer-documentation/docs/mvc-in-piwik.md

 **Invoking controller methods via AJAX**

-TODO: where do we talk about adding JavaScript/LESS files?
-There may need to be another guide 'Working with Piwik's UI'
-TODO: also need to talk about special elements on the page and how to create your own widgets and how to use Piwik's JS code
-TODO: mention JS libs used, talk about ajaxHelper & uicontrol base object & require If you have your own custom JavaScript running on Piwik, you can use AJAX to dynamically invoke controller methods and display the result.
+If you have your own custom JavaScript running on Piwik, you can use AJAX to dynamically invoke controller methods and display the result.
 For example:

     // invoke MyPlugin.myPage and append the result to the end of the #root element